Posted In: Services+

 SAVE THE DATE

 A save the date card, to many people, will be the very first announcement that you have set an official date to get married.
 It is always so lovely to receive a save the date card completely unexpected so make it an exciting and memorable first impression, encouraging them to immediately want to rush to their diary to reserve the date.
 These should ideally be sent out to everyone on your guest list as soon as your wedding venue has been secured, giving your guests as much time as possible to arrange their availability.
-Keep the information clear and to the point, yet, add something exciting like a map of the country everyone will be traveling to, if it’s a destination wedding.
-This is just a teaser, after all, as your official wedding invitation will follow shortly.
+Keep the information clear and to the point, and add an exciting about your wedding such as a map of the country everyone will be traveling to, if it’s a destination wedding.
+This is just a teaser after all, as your official wedding invitation will follow shortly.
 Here are some important things to include on your save the date cards.